Testing Small Set Expansion in General Graphs: Introduction

 \subsection{Our results}

-We give testers for small set expansion in the general graphs.
+We give testers for small set expansion in the adjacency list model as well as the rotation map model for general graphs.
 We use the common definition of distance between graphs.
 More precisely, a graph $G$ with $m$ edges is said to be $\varepsilon$-far from a $(k,\phi)$-expander if one has to modify at least $\varepsilon m$ edges of $G$ so that it becomes a $(k,\phi)$-expander.
+We will assume throughout the paper that $m=\Omega(n)$ (and a brief discussion is given in Section~\ref{sec:prelim}), while the algorithm is not given as input the number of edges $m$.